interactivedatacomics/interactivedatacomics.github.io/tutorial.md

 ## What will you learn?
 During the period of the tutorial, we will teach you how to create interactive web comics with visualizations.
 The tutorial features asynchronous learning with daily drop-in Q&A sessions.

-* What are interactive comics: this happens in the live session on Monday, March 16, 5pm.
+* **What are interactive comics**: this happens in the live session on Monday, March 16, 5pm.
 The session will be recorded.
-* How to create the individual panels: panels are created using vector graphic programs or other tools and need to be exported into SVG or PNG.
+* **How to create the individual panels**: panels are created using vector graphic programs or other tools and need to be exported into SVG or PNG.
 You can find a full  tutorial to create a simple comic here: [Getstarted.html](https://interactivedatacomics.github.io/getstarted.html).
-* How to create interaction using a simple scripting language.
+* **How to create interaction using a simple scripting language**.
 Once you have created all your panels, you can use our simple scripting language [Getstarted.html](https://interactivedatacomics.github.io/getstarted.html) to add interactivity such as:
   * Highlight elements on mouse over
   * Append panels on clicking elements and panels
   * Load new layouts